 You will often want to recharge your party's health and spell energy.
-Usually, you can recover your strength by walking through the gates of a friendly town.
+Usually, you can recover your strength by walking through the gates of a large, friendly town.
+If the town is small, to rest, you will need to stay in an inn.